-Through a series of interviews recorded with citizens in Toronto, Ontario and Churchill, Manitoba, this project embarks on a longitudinal conversation between the Canadian North and South.
+Through a series of interviews recorded by Evalyn Parry and Elysha Poirier with citizens in Toronto, Ontario (2014) and Churchill, Manitoba (2015), this project embarks on a longitudinal conversation between the Canadian North and South.

-Stay tuned for the launch of the interactive website inspired by these conversations, created by Elysha Poirier (coming summer 2017).
+Stay tuned for the launch of the interactive website inspired by these conversations, created by Elysha Poirier (coming fall of 2017).

 A concert and a conversation, Kiinalik: These Sharp Tools is the meeting place of two people, and the North and South of our country.
 Inuk artist Laakkuluk Williamson Bathory and queer theatre-maker Evalyn Parry met on an Arctic expedition from Iqaluit to Greenland.
 Now sharing a stage, these two powerful storytellers map new territory together in a work that gives voice and body to the histories, culture and climate we’ve inherited, and asks how we reckon with these sharp tools.

 In Inuktitut language, when a knife is dull, it is said to “have no face”.
 The word “Kiinalik” translates to mean the knife is sharp – or, “it has a face”.